Status: Georgia Participating In The Counseling Compact

 Georgia’s LPC / APC requirements differ widely from other states.
 But the same is true for other states: there is very little uniformity.

 It is possible the current law will need to be amended again.
-Perhaps not.

 At the very least, LPC licensing requirements rules will need to be modified to accommodate the new laws.